 An enamel pearl is a hard lump of enamel that develops on the root of a tooth where it doesn't usually belong.
 Enamel pearls can affect the affected tooth's health and provide space for bacteria to collect in the gumline.
 Learn more about what causes enamel pearls and how they can be treated.

 What's an Enamel Pearl?
 Causes, Diagnosis, and Treatment

 According to an article in the Journal of Dental Sciences, enamel pearls form when enamel cells — called ameloblasts — travel below the gumline to the root and start producing enamel.
 This prevents the normal root covering from developing, leaving a nodule of enamel at the root instead of at the crown where it belongs.

-Enamel pearls most commonly appear on the upper molars, but can be found on other teeth, according to a report inBiomedical Research.
-Their size can vary from 0.3 to 4 millimeters and they may affect 1.1 to 9.7 percent of the population.
-Routine X-ray evaluation should be done to make sure enamel pearls are detected early and receive proper treatment.
+According to a report in Biomedical Research, enamel pearls most commonly appear on the upper molars but can be found on other teeth.
+Their size can vary from 0.3 to 4 millimeters, and they may affect 1.1% to 9.7% of the population.
+Routine X-rays can detect enamel pearls early.
+It's critical to treat the enamel pearl early.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.